 14. DATA PROTECTION

-- 14.2.
-Without prejudice to the generality of Section 14.1, the Purchaser shall maintain sufficient technical and organisational measures to prevent unauthorised or unlawful processing of personal data and to prevent any loss, destruction or unauthorised disclosure of personal data.
+14.2.
+Without prejudice to the generality of Section 14.1, the Purchaser shall maintain sufficient technical and organisational measures to prevent unauthorised or unlawful processing of personal data and to prevent any loss, destruction or unauthorized disclosure of personal data.

 All notices under these Terms and Conditions shall be given in writing and shall use one of the following methods of delivery: personal delivery, Registered or Certified Mail (in each case, return receipt requested and postage prepaid), nationally recognized overnight courier, (with all fees prepaid), facsimile or email.
 A notice is only effective if the party giving notice has complied with this section.
 Notice is deemed received: (A) on the date of delivery if delivered in person; (B) on the fifth business day after the date of mailing if sent by Registered or Certified Mail; (C) on the first business day after the date of delivery if delivered using a nationally recognized overnight courier; or (4) upon receipt during normal business hours, at the location notice is received, of facsimile or email.